iamgreaser/hardbus-oc/main.md

 If this is to be used by a big-endian architecture, it is up to the architecture to decide how this will even work.
 However, it will most likely require translating the mask field, and possibly the data field as well if the data value is not repeated over the bus.

 Ideally the address **SHOULD** match the address fed to the component documentation.
 If this is the case, then the mask (and possibly the data) **MUST** be adjusted to suit.

+## Bus contention

+TODO.
+This will need to be resolved.

 ## Open bus